 Extend the Functionally and Scope of your WordPress Audit Log

-The WP Security Audit Log plugin has several other add-ons that allow you to extend the functionality and scope of the WordPress audit log.
+The WP Activity Log plugin has several other add-ons that allow you to extend the functionality and scope of the WordPress audit log.
 For example you can use the Search add-on to do free-text based searches in the audit log or the Reports add-on which allows you to generate user and regulatory compliance reports.
-Visit the WP Security Audit Log add-ons page for more information about the add-ons and benefit from a 60% discount when you buy all the add-ons as a bundle.
+Visit the WP Activity Log add-ons page for more information about the add-ons and benefit from a 60% discount when you buy all the add-ons as a bundle.